An ongoing series of events dedicated to enhancing grass-fed livestock production

-- We launched our new Midwest Soil Health Summit to address the growing evidence that cover cropping and livestock integration principles can be both profitable and scalable.
+- We launched the Midwest Soil Health Summit to address the growing evidence that cover cropping and livestock integration principles can be both profitable and scalable.

 - We hold grazing-based education at our SFA Annual Conference, including the Advanced Grazing Workshop in 2013 that paved the way for the Midwest Soil Health Summit.

 - SFA was the lead sponsor for the Grazing Lands Conservation Association’s annual Videoconference, held at locations around Minnesota Dec.
 5, 2013.

 - Our yearly farm-and-food session at the Mill City Farmers Market spreads information about grass-based farming and grassfed meat preparation to a consumer audience.